charmplusplus/charm4py/docs/install.rst

     $ cd lib
     $ gcc -shared -o libcharm.so -Wl,--whole-archive libck.a libconv-core.a libconv-util.a \
       libmemory-default.a libconv-machine.a libthreads-default.a libconv-partition.a libtmgr.a \
-      libldb-rand.a libconv-ldb.a libmoduleGreedyRefineLB.a -Wl,--no-whole-archive -lstdc++
+      libhwloc_embedded.a libldb-rand.a libconv-ldb.a libmoduleGreedyRefineLB.a -Wl,--no-whole-archive -lstdc++

 macOS::